 Aaron sent us this note at the conclusion of this project: “It was a pleasure to work with the San Juan Preservation Trust.
-It was great to learn about specific conservation objectives, like the reintroduction of Garry Oaks, the importance of preserving shoreline, and the value of feeder cliffs.
-Over the course of my project, my photography skills definitely were advanced, particularly with regard to macros.
+It was great to learn about specific conservation objectives, like the reintroduction of Garry oaks, the importance of preserving shoreline, and the value of feeder cliffs.
+Over the course of my project, my photography skills definitely were advanced, particularly with regard to macros [close-up shots].
 Furthermore, there were a lot of preserves that I learned about through this project that I was completely unaware of previously.
 I hope to continue to visit these preserves in the coming years and further develop my nature photography skills.”

 Thank YOU Aaron!

-The photos below were taken on Kimball Preserve, Watmough Bay Preserve, McArdle Bay, Beecher Preserve, Turtlehead Preserve, Turtleback Mountain Preserve, Richardson Wildfowl Preserve, Graham Preserve and Ellis Preserve.
+The photos below were taken on Kimball Preserve, Watmough Bay Preserve, McArdle Bay, Beecher Preserve, Turtlehead Preserve, Turtleback Mountain Preserve, Richardson Wildfowl Preserve, Graham Preserve, and Ellis Preserve.